List of Homeland characters: Michael Higgins

 Played by William Sadler, Michael "Mike" Higgins is the White House Chief of Staff.
 At a hunting retreat, Higgins announces that Senator Lockhart will become the new director of the CIA.
+Later, when Brody's unit during his Iranian infiltration mission is ambushed by Kurdish forces, Higgins proposes using hellfire missiles to wipe out the platoon, but Saul and Carrie overrule him.

 Aayan Ibrahim

 Played by Suraj Sharma, Aayan Ibrahim is a medical student studying in Islamabad.
 He is one of the survivors of a CIA drone strike intended for his uncle, Taliban leader Haissam Haqqani, which instead struck a wedding that killed several civilians including Aayan's mother and sister.
 Aayan discovers a video he recorded on his phone of the wedding at the moment of his explosion, which his friend Rahim leaks to the Pakistani press.
 Aayan is later threatened by the ISI to no longer talk to the media, but Carrie, posing as a journalist, offers Aayan safe passage to London to continue his studies in exchange for his participation in her "news story".
 Aayan is unaware that it is a ruse intended to get him to disclose the whereabouts of his uncle Haqqani, to whom he is covertly delivering medical supplies.
 Carrie seduces Aayan as part of her recruitment process, causing him to fall in love with her.
-Carrie ultimately leads Aayan to a monitored rendezvous with Haqqani, who executes him for leading him into the CIA's trap.
+Carrie ultimately leads Aayan to a drone-monitored rendezvous with Haqqani, who executes him for leading him into the CIA's trap.
+An enraged Carrie nearly orders a strike on Haqqani despite him holding Saul Berenson hostage as a human shield, but is talked down.

+In season 5, Carrie hallucinates Aayan while off her medication and surveying her past field reports to deduce who ordered a hit on her, becoming tormented by guilt over the numerous civilian deaths she has been responsible for.

 John Redmond

 Played by Michael O'Keefe, John Redmond is a CIA agent stationed in Islamabad, who was named acting station chief after the death of his predecessor, Sandy Bachman.
 However, Carrie maneuvers to get herself placed as the Islamabad station chief.
-Redmond is initially resentful of the decision and briefly lapses into alcoholism, but eventually becomes Carrie's trusted ally in her hunt for Taliban leader Haissam Haqqani.
+Redmond is initially resentful of the decision and copes using alcohol, but eventually becomes Carrie's trusted ally in her hunt for Taliban leader Haissam Haqqani.
 Redmond is ultimately killed during an RPG attack on a CIA convoy returning from a prisoner exchange between the American and Pakistani governments.

+Rahim

+Played by Akshay Kumar, Rahim is Aayan Ibrahim's friend and roommate in medical school.
+He leaks a video Aayan recorded of the wedding that was bombed in a drone strike ordered by the CIA, leading to protests in Islamabad.
+He later attends a protest against Taliban leader Haissam Haqqani after drone footage of Haqqani executing Aayan is published online.